 People at the time noted that a group of Northerners — some of them armed — running at a group of armed Southerners looked remarkably like a battle of North against South, which indeed it was.

 One could argue that the first battles of the Civil War took place in the halls of Congress.

-What lessons does your book hold for us today?
+What lessons does Field of Blood hold for us today?

 Extreme polarization; splintering political parties; distrust in national institutions; rampant conspiracy theories; a powerful new technology of communication — the telegraph; an increasingly dysfunctional Congress: this cluster of problems drove Americans not only to distrust their government, but to distrust each other, and with no outlet for the popular will, and the simmering problem of slavery dividing the nation, the end result was violence.

 Of course, we’re not on the cusp of civil warfare.
 But it’s worth noting that the impact of allowing the national “we” to crumble can be mighty, and that discord and dysfunction on the national stage can break down the bulwark of public opinion that supports republican governance.

 I’m still exploring the subject and shape of my next book.
 It will be about Alexander Hamilton, though it won’t be a conventional biography.